ChrSchu90/MullvadProxyGateway/README.md

 [![Build](https://github.com/ChrSchu90/MullvadProxyGateway/actions/workflows/build.yml/badge.svg)](https://github.com/ChrSchu90/MullvadProxyGateway/actions/workflows/build.yml)

+> [!NOTE]
+> This is **not an official Mullvad project** and isn’t affiliated with or endorsed by **Mullvad VPN AB**.
+>
+> The name “Mullvad” is solely used to indicate the use and requirement of their services.
+> All trademarks and service names belong to their respective owners.

-Turn a single Mullvad WireGuard client into a shared SOCKS5 proxy server that lets you connect to any city provided by Mullvad.
+The **Mullvad Proxy Gateway** transforms a single Mullvad WireGuard connection into a containerized SOCKS5 proxy platform.

-Route the traffic from any device or application through it and connect seamlessly to any Mullvad location.
+Instead of running multiple VPN clients, this container establishes one secure WireGuard tunnel into the Mullvad network and exposes dedicated SOCKS5 endpoints for every available Mullvad city worldwide.
+Route traffic from any device or application through it and connect seamlessly to any Mullvad location — simply by selecting the corresponding proxy port.

+For example, you can use your favorite browser proxy extension to switch between cities on the fly — instantly changing your exit location without reconnecting a VPN or restarting applications.
+Alternatively, configure only specific applications (e.g., a scraper or download client) to use the SOCKS5 proxy, while the rest of your system traffic continues to use your regular local connection.
+No full-device VPN routing required.

 <img height="180" src="https://github.com/user-attachments/assets/ec9d8b72-6827-4289-b076-c8b40f50fdd9" />